Key takeaways

 Access to special offers

-In addition to ongoing spending rewards, Divvy’s corporate partnerships provide Divvy cardholders with access to a ton of rotating promotional offers.
+In addition to ongoing spending rewards, BILL’s corporate partnerships provide cardholders with access to a ton of rotating promotional offers.
 These offers may include dollar or percentage discounts at places like Google Ads, Adobe Creative Cloud, Vistaprint, Carta, BambooHR, Verizon Wireless, Amazon Web Services, FedEx Office and more.

-• Choose the weekly payoff plan.
-If you’re able to pay off your balance on a weekly basis, you’ll earn 7X points on restaurants, 5X points on hotels, 2X points on recurring software subscriptions and 1.5X points on everything else.
+• Choose the weekly or daily payoff plan.
+If you’re able to pay off your balance on a weekly or daily basis, you’ll earn 7X points on restaurants, 5X points on hotels, 2X points on recurring software subscriptions and 1.5X points on everything else.

 • Redeem points for travel.
-The most valuable way to redeem your points is for travel through Divvy since you’ll get a value of 1 cent per point.
+The most valuable way to redeem your points is for travel through BILL since you’ll get a value of 1 cent per point.

-• Take advantage of virtual cards.
-There’s no limit to how many virtual cards you can get.
+• Take advantage of free corporate cards.
+There’s no limit to how many virtual or physical cards you can get.
 Plus, they’re free and you can customize and manage them remotely.
-You can set up a card for each vendor, set spending limits, monitor transactions in real time and more.
-Although virtual card benefits are growing in popularity, it’s not something every business card has.
+This makes it easier for you to earn rewards as your employees use their corporate cards to handle business spending.

-• Use Divvy’s financial management software.
-The main reason to get the Divvy card is if you already use Divvy’s financial software or you’re looking to streamline your business’s spend and expense management.
+• Use the BILL financial management software.
+The main reason to get the BILL Divvy card is if you already use BILL’s financial software or you’re looking to streamline your business’s spend and expense management.

 The bottom line

-For business owners interested in more efficiently monitoring company spending, the Divvy Business Card is a great choice since the card is paired with financial software to fully automate the expense management process.
-You’ll also have access to a variety of other great benefits, including rewards on spending, free company cards and no annual fee.
+For business owners interested in more efficiently monitoring company spending, the BILL Divvy Corporate Card is a great choice since the card is paired with financial software to fully automate the expense management process.
+You’ll also have access to a variety of other benefits, including rewards on spending, free company cards and no annual fee.